1 Bg 4-1972: Transcendental Knowledge

 > dwelling within everything, including the particles of

 > atoms.
-But Krsna is fully realized only by His pure
+But Krsna is only fully realized by His pure

 > devotees.
 Consequently, Krsna is the object of everyone's